adambard/learnxinyminutes-docs/typescript.html.markdown

 	}
 }

-//Modules, "." can be used as separators for sub modules module Geometry {
+//Modules, "." can be used as separator for sub modules module Geometry {
   export class Square {
     constructor(public sideLength: number = 0) {